sg0703/14_Tech-Blog/README.md

 ## Installation

-Clone the repo and install Node dependencies, set up a MySQL database, seed the database, and then type npm start.
+Clone the repo and install Node dependencies, set up a MySQL database, seed the database (if you want to), and then type npm start.
 The blog can be accessed by going to http://localhost:3001/ or the address of your hosting provider.

 ## Usage